Cumulus Media Radio Stations and Westwood One Talent Honored With a Total of Eight Academy of Country Music Radio Award Nominations

-/EIN News/ -- ATLANTA, March 24, 2023 (GLOBE NEWSWIRE) -- Cumulus Media (NASDAQ: CMLS) announces that its radio stations and Westwood One Country radio personalities have been nominated for a total of eight Academy of Country Music (ACM) Radio Awards.
+ATLANTA, March 24, 2023 (GLOBE NEWSWIRE) -- Cumulus Media CMLS announces that its radio stations and Westwood One Country radio personalities have been nominated for a total of eight Academy of Country Music (ACM) Radio Awards.
 The nominees were announced this week by the Academy of Country Music.

 The company's ACM Radio Awards nominees include: